folsomcp/specpolFlow/README.md

 # Welcome to SpecpolFlow!

-## NOTICE TO ALL USERS:
-SpecpolFlow's beta release is live at:
+SpecpolFlow is live on PyPI at:
 ```
 pip install specpolFlow
 ```
-The code is still in active development, while the current modules are well tested, some details may change.

 Installing SpecpolFlow will automatically install [LSDpy](https://github.com/folsomcp/LSDpy/).